klucyszy/freethings/README.md

 ### Technical infrastructure

 - The application will be hosted on Azure.
-  - Azure Container Apps for hosting the application.
+  - Azure Container Apps.
-  - Database (to be decided).
-(Primarily I use SQL Server, so thinking about using other provider to learn something new).
+  - Azure SQL Database.
   - Azure Blob Storage for storing images.
-  - Authentication & Authorization (TBD).
+  - Authentication & Authorization - Auth0.
-  - SignalR for real-time communication (TBD).
+  - SignalR for real-time communication (TBD) - out of scope for MVP.
   - Message broker (TBD).
     - Only in memory?
 (TBD)
     - Azure Service Bus - Pub/Sub not available in free tier.